p/vcproj2cmake/README.txt

 Perl-based converter.
 Unfortunately not very powerful yet as of end-2012.

+=== Project development notes ===

+Important/useful git settings include:

+$ git config --global user.name "John Doe"
+$ git config --global user.email johndoe@example.com
+$ git config --global color.ui true
+$ git config --global core.editor vim
+Windows: $ git config core.autocrlf true
+Non-Windows: $ git config core.autocrlf input
+I think we want NON-tab indenting in any case
+(even though an argument could be made for doing tab-based development, since *one* tab would directly translate into *one* indent step, with actual representation in number of spaces per tab dynamically configurable in editors), since Ruby indenting conventions definitely seem to be two spaces, and indenting for a new scope while allowing/requesting tab as replacement of 8-ws parts would lead to problems:
+$ git config core.whitespace trailing-space,space-before-tab,tab-in-indent,cr-at-eol [not yet entirely sure about this one] (and preferably do a git diff --check prior to committing/pushing)
+$ git config --global rebase.autosquash true
+$ git config receive.fsckObjects true

 === Cross-platform development hints ===

 == Toolkit dependency management/reduction ==